This is a suggested ten days travel itinerary for Costa Rica that covers San José, La Fortuna, Monteverde, and Manuel Antonio.

 Day 6-8: Monteverde

 In the afternoon visit Monteverde Orchid Garden or Monteverde Frog Pond.
-Monteverde Orchid Garden has a large collection of orchids.
+Monteverde Orchid Garden has a large collection of orchids and more than 450 different species.
 At Monteverde Frog Pond you can admire numerous species of native frogs and toads.
-Make sure you join the guided tour offered at these attractions to enjoy your visit.
+Make sure you join the guided tour offered at both these attractions to enjoy your visit.

 ![]() |